JanSkn/machine-learning-library/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This library implements machine learning features only using NumPy.
+This library implements machine learning features from scratch.
 It supports basic features of supervised and unsupervised learning.
 <br />
 <br />